 The Sisterhood of Woman, though, is possible, we think.

 During the war years Member Associations organised hostel accommodation for women coming to the cities to keep industries running.
 They also ran thriving but respectable social clubs.
 The YWCA has always tried to respond to the current aspirations of women and in the 1950s and 1960s it reflected the emphasis on femininity, home and family.
 Classes such as millinery, international cooking and floral art attracted large numbers of homemakers who had become a majority of the association’s membership.

-The YWCA has been instrumental in co-ordinating the YWCA Girl’s Self-Defence project, promoting positive body images for young women through our Like Your Body booklet and supporting young women’s leadership in promoting youth as a voice for social change with our DIY booklet.
+The YWCA has been instrumental in girls self defence projects over many decades, promoting positive body images for young women through our Like Your Body booklet, and supporting young women’s leadership in promoting youth as a voice for social change with our DIY booklet.

 Greta Jenkins, One Hundred Years, 1878-1978, Dunedin YWCA, 1978

 The New Zealand Girl, 1 June 1940, p17